sharkbound/PythonTwitchBotFramework/README.md

 after choose the channel the prompt changes to `(CHANNEL_HERE):` and you are now able to send chat messages / commands to the choosen channel by typing your message and pressing enter

-# Mysql Support
+# Database Support

-to enabled mysql
+to enabled database

-* open `configs/mysql.json` (if its missing run the bot and close it, this should generate `mysql.json`)
+* open `configs/database.json` (if its missing run the bot and close it, this should generate `database.json`)
 * set `enabled` to `true`
 * fill in `address`, `username`, `password`, and `database`
-* install the mysql library (if needed) `pip install --upgrade --user mysql-connector-python`
+* install the desired database mysql library (if needed)
+* `pip install --upgrade --user mysql-connector-python`
+* or any other database supported by sqlalchemy, see the sqlalchemy [engines](https://docs.sqlalchemy.org/en/13/core/engines.html).
+* like for example postgres:
+* `pip install --upgrade --user psycopg2`
 * rerun the bot

 # Command Whitelist